datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 `@instructions`
 - Notice that you only need to specify your variable names in function `ols()` as you are specifying the dataset to use.
-- Notice that `regplot()` function in R first takes the variable that you want to measure on x-axis, and then the variable to be measured on y-axis.
-Which is of course different for the regression, where the variable to model always have to go first and will be visualized on y-axis.
+- Notice that `sns.regplot()` function in Python first takes the variable that you want to measure on x-axis, and then the variable to be measured on y-axis.
+Which is of course different for the regression modeling, where the variable to model always have to go first.
+- Attention on spacing in model formulas

 `@hint`